 9. Grocery

-The Commission of Veterans Affairs may authorize a voucher for basic food staples, e.g., milk, cereal, vegetables, fruit, sandwich meat, and inexpensive cuts of meat as well as limited hygiene items.
-Vouchers may not be used for prepared meals, alcohol, soft drinks, candy, tobacco, or pet food.
-Veterans are required to apply for Food Assistance with the Department of Human Services if needing food assistance more than once.
+The Commission of Veterans Affairs may authorize a voucher for basic food staples, e.g., milk, bread, cereal, vegetables, fruit, sandwich meat, and inexpensive cuts of meat as well as limited hygiene items.
+Vouchers may not be used for prepared meals, alcohol, soft drinks, candy, or tobacco.
+Food vouchers will not be given if the applicant is currently in receipt of food assistance through the department of Human Services.
+Applicants are required to apply for Food Assistance with the Department of Human Services if needing food assistance more than once.

 10. Transportation

-A 10 ride bus or monthly bus pass for Iowa City/Coralville will be provided upon request or a $25 gas voucher (3 combined total per 12 months.)
+A 10-ride local bus pass or monthly bus pass will be provided upon request, or a $25 gas voucher (3 combined total per 12 months.)

-The Director shall make an initial determination of the eligibility and needs of the applicant upon the initial interview.
-For subsequent assists, the Veteran will be required to return a Third Party Statement form, an Iowa Workforce Development form, a Job Search Log, and/or a physician’s written medical statement indicating he/she can’t work due to medical reasons.
-These documents along with verification of income of all household members and dependents information are required in order to make a decision.
-If the Veteran is unable to provide these documents, his/her application will be denied and the Veteran will be given an explanation on a Notice of Decision form and informed of the appeal process from the Director.
+Staff shall make an initial determination of the eligibility and needs of the applicant upon the initial interview.
+For subsequent assists, the applicant may be required to return an Iowa Workforce Development form, a Job Search Log, and/or a physician’s written medical statement indicating he/she can’t work due to medical reasons.
+These documents along with verification of income of all household members and dependents information are required to make a decision.
+If the applicant is unable to provide these documents, their application will be denied, and the applicant will be given an explanation on a Notice of Decision form and informed of the appeal process by the Director upon request.

 14. Right of the Commission

-We reserve the right to amend, delete, or make revisions to the general policies and procedures contained in this document at a future Commission of Veterans Affairs meeting.
-Fraudulent information may result in assistance being denied, applicant may re-apply in six months.
+We reserve the right to amend or revise the general policies and procedures contained in this document at a future Commission of Veterans Affairs meeting.
+Fraudulent information may result in assistance being denied for up to two years.

 15. Quick reference chart of allowed rates and key bullet points

-- Verify income level using the poverty guideline; available online and in VA office
+• Verify income level using the poverty guideline; available online and in VA office.
+Must be under 200% gross income.
+Liquid assets must be under $20,000.

-- Director may use discretion in extraordinary circumstances once per 12 month period
+• Director and staff may use discretion in extraordinary circumstances once per 12-month period per case, yet not exceed the maximum annual amount of assistance